concord-consortium/rigse/docs/rails-5-upgrade.md

 # Rails 5 Upgrade Steps

+0. Created PT stories for all top level items in the Rails Upgrade Guide.
 1. First attempt to update to last 5.0 version of rails (5.0.7.2)
   1. Attempted upgrade by updating rails version in Gemfile and running `bundle update rails` inside a /bin/bash session in the app Docker container.
 Got bundler error: `genigames_connector was resolved to 0.0.5, which depends on rails (~> 4.2)`
 2. Attempted upgrading genigames_connector from 4.2 to 5.0